-EXAMPLE: Sale of a depreciating asset used partly for a taxable purpose, ignoring any GST impact
+EXAMPLE: Depreciating asset used partly for a taxable purpose - balancing adjustment and capital loss

 Andrew sells a computer for \$600.
-The computer's cost is \$1,000.
+It was new when he bought it for \$1.000.
 It has been used 40% of the time for private purposes.
 At the time of its sale, the computer's adjustable value is \$700.